ReconTrapper/adventure.py/README.md

 My gole is to apply information from Zed Shaw Learn Python The Hard way

-Kind of like testing the person if they seen the video or read the book im looking for clever ways to incorprate the class in to the different rooms
+Kind of like testing the person if they seen the video or read the book, Im looking for clever ways to incorprate the class into the different rooms.

-such as the number_room if you answer anything other then 127 you will get a game over
+Such as the number_room if you answer anything other then 127 you will get a game over.

-however the only way to get te right answer is to define both hens = 25 + 30 / 6 and rooster = 100 - 25 * 3 % 4 then telling python chickens = hens + roosters
+however the only way to get the right answer is to define both hens = 25 + 30 / 6 and rooster = 100 - 25 * 3 % 4 then telling python chickens = hens + roosters

 and getting the right answer to type in the game